 - To simplify the obligations of taxpayers during the containment period, they can declare for March 2020 (VAT return to be filed in April 2020) and April 2020 (VAT return to be filed in May, if the containment period is postponed) 80% of the VAT due in February (50% for taxpayers who are highly impacted by the containment).

-- Regularization of the VAT due will occur after the contain The government will accelerate of reimbursement by the State of VAT and business tax credits.
+- Regularization of the VAT due will occur after the containment period.

 Corporate Income Tax Measures